jspecify/jspecify/docs/design-overview.rst

 This document summarizes our current thinking for proposing a set of nullness annotations. **Nothing here is “set in stone” yet.**

-**As of March 2021, this doc is currently two docs concatenated together.
-They conflict with each other in places.
-We will iterate to address this.**

 It will be very helpful to read or refer to the `core concepts/glossary <https://docs.google.com/document/d/1KQrBxwaVIPIac_6SCf--w-vZBeHkTvtaqPSU_icIccc/edit>`__ document in order to understand this material correctly.
 There are